brianprost/HyperBook/plan/final_report.md

 - From the default home page, users will be presented with a map that includes all [available destinations](https://hyper-book.vercel.app/book) where they can begin to plan their trip.
   1. The user selects the starting city from which they will depart from.
   2. The user selects the destination city to which they will travel to.
-  3. The user chooses the preferred available timeslot for each leg of the trip between cities.
-This will iterate for each intermediate stop between cities until the destination city is reached.
+  3. The user chooses the preferred time window for the trip.
   4. The user will proceed to the [payment process](https://hyper-book.vercel.app/checkout) and reserve the itinerary once payment is confirmed.

 <img src="https://raw.githubusercontent.com/brianprost/HyperBook/main/plan/ss3_book1.png" width="500">